aopatric/aopatric.github.io/_posts/2025-01-01-first-blog-post.md

 My biggest academic goal is to have work accepted at a conference in the year 2025, and get one step closer to my goal of grad school in machine learning.

 I'll be taking analysis next semester, which is honestly pretty exciting and is partially motivating my reading of Velleman's *How to Prove It*.
-I hope to continue doing research in AI and hopefully narrow in on my goals of RL and NLP reserch this year.
+I hope to continue doing research in AI and hopefully narrow in on my goals of RL and NLP research this year.

 #### Also: predictions...